pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

         - text: The text to print.
     - Notes: This function outputs text in the console for debugging purposes.
 - **`printxy`**(x, y, text):
     - Description: Prints text to screen at a specific position.
+Supports the characters of the CP437 character set.
     - Parameters:
         - x: The x-coordinate (integer).
         - y: The y-coordinate (integer).